-The second Bible reading from the Gospels would be also about 2 minutes.✞
+The second Bible reading from the Gospels would also be about 2 minutes.✞

 Then follows the teaching from a resource book (See the list of resources in Step Five)✞

-A modern form of Catechism or creed may be used beginning "I believe..."
+A modern form of Catechism or creed may be used beginning, "I believe..."

-This would lead to a discussion as a Household.
+leading into a discussion as a Household.

 Use a meditation DVD or CD of Christian worship music as background music.